 - Radio-TLC scanners

-Invicro has experience working on projects with common SPECT/PET isotopes including:
+Invicro has experience working on projects with common SPECT/PET isotopes.
+We also support conjugation with fluorophores as well as ‘cold’ radiolabeling with non-radioactive elements.

 Common SPECT Isotopes